-The motorized battery switches are controlled remotely in Auto Mode by switches in the DC panel or manually in Manual Mode by turning the knob on the battery switches.
+The motorized battery and parallel switches can be controlled remotely, in Auto Mode, by switches in the cabin DC panel and the Parallel switch at the helm or manually, in Manual Mode, by turning the knob on the switches.
 There are LED lights on both the remote switches and the battery switches that indicate battery switch mode and status.
 These lights will blink when the switch has been activated and the motor is turning the battery switch ON or OFF.
+The Emergency Parallel switches operate in exactly the same manor as the battery switches.

 Press the remote switch once to engage the battery switch.
-A blue light in the switch will illuminate to indicate that the battery switch is ON.
-To turn the battery switch OFF, simply press the switch again.
+A light in the switch will illuminate to indicate that the battery switch is ON.
+To turn the battery switch OFF, press and hold the switch for 3 seconds.
 The LED light may not turn off immediately or will slowly fade out if there are no loads present on the system.
 This is normal as the capacitors in the system drain.